 Anyway, READ “UNTITLED” HERE!

 Story is now officially in print!
-Honestly can’t believe I just walked into Barnes & Noble and purchased something I wrote.
+I still can’t believe I walked into Barnes & Noble and purchased something I wrote.
 Did I die?
 Is this Heaven?
-I don’t know, but if I did, please don’t Photoshop my face into some clouds and make a Facebook memorial page.
-That’d really put a damper on the moment.
+I don’t know, but if I did, please don’t Photoshop my face into some clouds and put it on Facebook.
+That’s my literal nightmare.